Renuka-3/Family_microbiome/README.md

 # Skin microbiota variation in Indian families
 ### The present study involves seventy-two individuals from fifteen families in two geographical regions of Maharashtra, India.
 This study underscores the diversity and commonalities in skin microbiota composition within and between families. ###

+## Dependencies
+ The primary R packages are mia and miaViz

+ For installation visit DOI: 10.18129/B9.bioc.mia and DOI: 10.18129/B9.bioc.miaViz

 ## Generate TSE object
 Create TSE object using metadata, otu table, and taxa table.